spryker/docker-sdk/docs/09-troubleshooting.md

 This document contains solutions to the most common issues related to the Docker SDK.

 ## Troubleshooting installation
+This section describes common issues related to installation.

 ### Docker daemon is not running